 Pet Emergency?
 Read no further and call us right away!

 If you live in Galveston or the surrounding area we would like to be your family veterinarian.
-Dr. Kenneth Diestler, Dr. Lea Fistein, Dr. Sierra Carpenter and Dr. Laura Prida are Texas licensed veterinarians, treating small pets and exotics.
+Dr. Kenneth Diestler, Dr. Lea Fistein, Dr. Erin Gray and Dr. Ashley Maxey are Texas licensed veterinarians, treating small pets and exotics.
 Your pet's health and well being are very important to us and we will take every step to give your pet the best possible care.

 The Animal Clinic is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.We handle many types of conditions and treatments, and we have a desirable blend of experience and enthusiasm.
 We have no hesitation recommending referrals to specialists if necessary.
 Beyond first rate pet care, we try to make our clinic comfortable for the owners, too.